Skip to content

 Note: FDA-approved only for short-term use—up to 12 weeks

-Dry mouth, constipation, insomnia, dizziness, nervousness/ restlessness headache, HTN, tachycardia
+Dry mouth, constipation, insomnia, dizziness, nervousness/restlessness, headache, HTN, tachycardia

-Semaglutide (Ozempic/Rybelsus) Glucagon-like peptide-1 receptor agonist; reduces appetite Nausea, vomiting, diarrhea, abdominal pain, constipation
+GLP-1 receptor agonist; reduces appetite Nausea, vomiting, diarrhea, abdominal pain, constipation

 Additional Information